scaires/handsolo/Rules/Rules.md

 * You may discard cargo freely at any time *except* when resolving the encounter text of a Contact card.

 ## Design Notes
-* Unless changing affinity, never change which side of an encounter card is face up (eg when taking, discarding, etc)
+* Unless changing affinity, never change which side of a Space card is face up (eg when taking, discarding, etc)
 * When splaying cards, if possible, do not reveal more of the card than needed to splay.
 This avoids the situation where you can use the knowledge of what the card is to influence your decisions.
 (If you end up memorizing the cards, that's fine, but try not to let it influence you).
 * It is up to you whether you will allow yourself to go through the discard to see which cards have already been played.
 Some people prefer to play this way to decrease the memory and random element, and some prefer to keep the discard hidden for challenge or thematic reasons.